-All Music majors are required to register for Major Jury Examinations each semester until the proficiency level in the applied major is satisfied.
-Expected repertoire is listed under "Recommended Repertoire" in the Nyack College Music Student Handbook.
+All Music majors are required to register for Major Jury Examinations each semester in which they are enrolled in Applied lessons.
+Expected repertoire is listed under "Recommended Repertoire" in the Nyack College School of Music Handbook.

 MUS 173,174; 273, 274; 373,374; 473,474-Jury Examination: Minor (0)